matthew-wiblin/serverless-site/README.md

 Serverless Proj hosted on AWS

-Front end should be deployed to s3 in aws cli scripts ??
+Front end deployed to an S3 bucket and a cloudfront distribution Available through a Route-53 DNS name -- "serverlesssite.com"

+Backend deployed in labmdas accessed throguh an API gateway Connected to a dynamodb DB

 ### naming conventions
 Frontend: